Help us build better AI systems for people who are blind or low vision!

 During the data collection, you will use an iPhone app to film short videos of at least 5 things you might like your phone to recognise.
 For each thing you will need to take 7 videos using different filming techniques and in different locations.
 More details about the types of videos and the filming techniques can be found in the filming instructions.

 We anticipate that collecting your videos will take no longer than 1 hour.
-However, you will be able to take videos of your things using the app at any time until the 11th of November 2020.
+However, you will be able to take videos of your things using the app at any time until the 29th of November 2020.
 After taking a video, it will be automatically uploaded to the ORBIT server for checking.
 If the video doesn’t include any personal identifying information and is considered appropriate, it will be added to the open dataset.
+We will use push notifications to inform you about your progress and keep you posted about the project.

 Section 2: Filming Instructions